 - Don’t duplicate main content links.
 If you’re planning a list of links in the main text of your homepage, don’t re-create that list in the navigation.
 It may hurt your rankings with search engines, and studies show that users find duplicate links fatiguing.

 As you develop your content strategy, make sure to build in web accessibility to your processes.
 The more you know about the how, what, and why of web accessibility, the better equipped you’ll be to make the journey from feeling frustrated about creating accessible content to feeling empowered.
 Since web accessibility is never officially complete, it also requires a sustainable process.
 While it can vary from department to department, we recommend the following framework: audit, review, remediate, plan.

 Step One: Audit

-- Select Inventory and pick one of the listed options to view your current pages, links, documents, and media files.
+- From the Inventory Navigation select Content to find your current pages, links, documents, and media files.

 - You can also export content to a CSV file to review in a program like Excel which may make reviewing large amounts of data easier.

 Once you know what’s on your site, you’ll want to review it to see what’s current, what’s out of date, and what’s not being used.
 Tools like Google Analytics can help you determine what content your users find most helpful.

 Using Google Analytics to Review Traffic

 - Select Behavior

 - Select All Pages to review your highest and lowest traffic pages.